 Kootenay Lake / Davis Creek Campground

-Davis Creek will be operate from May long – the 17th until Oct.
-2nd, 2017 with reservations being taken for 10 / 32 sites May 17th to Sept.
-11th, the rest are first come, first serve.
 Our Park Hosts will be there to Welcome you and help with anything you need to settle in.
-The campfires are allowed; wood is available for $7 per basket load.
-New for 2017 – Wifi on site and it’s fast!
+Campfires are allowed; wood is available for $10 per basket load.
+Wifi available on site and it’s fast!

 Davis Creek is a smaller campground with 32 sites situated on the north-western shore of Kootenay Lake, 5 kms apart, 25 Km (16 miles) north of Kaslo off Hwy.
 31. Known for outstanding views of the Purcell mountain range with lakeview, sheltered campsites that provide a million dollar view.

 Davis Creek is north of Lost Ledge towards the Lardeau Valley and has recently undergone a reconstruction adding 10 new sites along the waterfront, an upgrade to the drinking water system and easier beach access points with the addition of a large retaining wall.

 Easy beach access to Kootenay Lake makes water activities such as kayaking, canoeing and stand up paddle boarding an ideal way to pass the day.
 Swimming would be considered refreshing as the water tends to be cold.
 When the wind is up the area is also well known for windsurfing and kite boarding.